Speech–Language Pathology & Swallowing

 Feeding and Swallowing Disorders in Children

 Our pediatric feeding and swallowing experts specialize in the evaluation and treatment of children with a wide variety of feeding and swallowing impairments.
 Our experts see inpatients in Tisch Hospital, as well as outpatients.
-Care for children is provided through Hassenfeld Children’s Hospital of New York at NYU Langone.
+Care for children is provided through Hassenfeld Children’s Hospital at NYU Langone.